Big friend groups have major pros and cons. With a big squad, there’s always someone to lean on- but always a bit of drama too!

 Focus on convenience over cost when booking travel arrangements

 The same goes for hotels.
 If you’re traveling with young children or elderly relatives, it might be worth it to pay a bit more for a hotel that’s closer to your activities.
-No one will have to walk too far or take public transportation with all of their luggage.

 With group travel, there’s enough stress getting everyone together- make it easy and see your bookings work out better.